Michael McCaul: Personal life

 McCaul is married to Linda Mays McCaul, the daughter of Clear Channel Communications founder and former chairman Lowry Mays and sister of its former CEO Mark Mays.
-In 2011, Roll Call named McCaul as one of the wealthiest members of the United States Congress, surpassing then U.S. Senator John Kerry.
-His net worth was estimated at $294 million, about 300% higher than it was in the previous year ($74 million).
+In 2011, Roll Call named McCaul as one of the wealthiest members of the United States Congress, surpassing then U.S. senator John Kerry.
+His net worth was estimated at $294 million, up from $74 million the previous year.
 In 2004, the same publication estimated his net worth at $12 million.
 His wealth increase was due to large monetary transfers from his wife's family.

 McCaul and his family live in West Lake Hills, Texas, a wealthy suburb of Austin, Texas.

+McCaul is a devout Catholic and is a noted critic of Nicaraguan President Daniel Ortega due to Ortega's stance against the Catholic Church in Nicaragua.

+On November 4, 2024, McCaul was charged with being drunk in public by Metropolitan Washington Airport Authority police.
+McCaul was briefly detained at Dulles International Airport, explaining to police he had drunk alcohol after taking Ambien.
+A family member arrived to drive him to his destination, and McCaul expressed gratitude for law enforcement, while emphasizing his commitment to learn from the mistake.

+Electoral history

+Incumbent Michael McCaul faced Assistant Attorney of Austin Mike Siegel in the 2018 general election, winning by 4.3 percent of the vote.
+This is the closest contest McCaul has faced.
+The outcome was notable in a district that political experts rated as "Heavily Republican."